kubasulek2/es6-extra-stuff/Reflect_Proxy_Api/reflect_proxy.md

 * Proxy is an wrapper for another object
 * In proxy we set traps that modify eg. access to wrapped object properties.
-* Proxy uses Reflect Api for traps.
+* Proxy mimic Reflect Api for traps.
-*
+* Proxy constructor takes two args: object to wrap and handler with all the reflect methods to interact
+* typically you would hide original object and expose only proxy for further interacting.